jina-ai/jina/docs/how-to/flow-switch.md

 ```
 ````

+Here you simply tell each Executor to filter its inputs according to the conditions that you specified above:
+Text and image data should be treated separately.

 ## Index the data

 If you now send your data to the Flow, you expect that only your image data will be sent to `ImageIndexer`, and only your